InstallerWizard/Intresting-Roblox-FFlags/README.md

 > [!NOTE]
-> #### To modify these flags on your Roblox client, you can install [Bloxstrap](https://github.com/pizzaboxer/bloxstrap), and install it.
+> #### To modify these flags on your Roblox client, you can install [Bloxstrap](https://github.com/pizzaboxer/bloxstrap).
+[Install here](https://github.com/pizzaboxer/bloxstrap/releases/latest), and install it.
 Then open Bloxstrap Menu.
 > #### To modify these flags on your Roblox Studio client [Roblox Studio Mod Manager](https://github.com/MaximumADHD/Roblox-Studio-Mod-Manager).
-After installation, install Roblox studio and use Edit Flags to create overrides.
+[Exe](https://github.com/MaximumADHD/Roblox-Studio-Mod-Manager/raw/main/RobloxStudioModManager.exe)/[Zip](https://github.com/MaximumADHD/Roblox-Studio-Mod-Manager/archive/main.zip) After installation, install Roblox studio and use Edit Flags to create overrides.
 > ### Modifying your client without a third-party program (Modifications will not be saved across updates):
 > 1. Find your Roblox Installation directory.
 Typically found at %localappdata%\Roblox\Versions\ for Windows.
 > 2. Identify the folder starting with the name "version" containing RobloxPlayerBeta.exe for Roblox, or RobloxStudioBeta.exe for Roblox studio.